-- -Promote generalization to different settings/circumstances by: - -practicing in different settings and under various conditions - -prompting and coaching the student in naturally occurring situations throughout the day - -having the student submit self-report forms for each class period - -meeting with the student to discuss performance throughout the school/life. - -Monitor the behavior outside of the lessons.
-Keep track of the display of the behavior for IEP documentation, motivation of the student, etc. Have the student self-monitor/self-assess in order to build internal motivation/control. - -Adjust and enhance the skills as necessary. - -Recognize and reward its display in everyday school situations.
+-Promote generalization to different settings/circumstances by:

+- -practicing in different settings and under various conditions - -prompting and coaching the student in naturally occurring situations throughout the day - -having the student submit self-report forms for each class period - -meeting with the student to discuss performance throughout the school/life.

+-Monitor the behavior outside of the lessons.
+Keep track of the display of the behavior for IEP documentation, motivation of the student, etc. Have the student self-monitor/self-assess in order to build internal motivation/control.

+-Adjust and enhance the skills as necessary.

+-Recognize and reward its display in everyday school situations.
 When you see a good situation for a student to display a "new" behavior, prompt its use with cues and hints (as subtle as possible, but as strong as necessary).

-SEND TO INSTRUCTOR

-Write a 1-2 page summary of one of the sections (pre-teaching, teaching, practice).
-Share your own perspective and thoughts.
+Please choose one of the sections (pre-teaching, teaching skills, or practice) and write your own perspective, experiences and thoughts.
+1-2 page summary .